 But with so many applications, people often accept a shallow understanding of this herb.
 My goal is to narrow it down, clear confusion, and elucidate the specialties of turmeric.
 Who should use it, for what?
 Why and when?

-Following are the most concrete uses of turmeric, as seen clinically and throughout history:
+Most common clinical uses of turmeric, seen throughout history:

 Inflammation often involves swelling (due to the above), but is specifically a burning or irritation on a subtle, molecular level.
 In essence, inflammation is caused by free radicals and toxins (or “ama,” as Ayurveda says) afflicting weak tissues.
 These irritants cause progressive tissue damage if they’re not neutralized, and cannot simply be ignored.